Names not numbers

 Professional qualifications are a requirement for all management-level employees and over 850 people have achieved them.
 For our direct-labour workforce we expect everyone to hold a qualification showing they are qualified to do their job.
 For some of our tradespeople this has been extended into multi-skill training allowing us to be more efficient and complete more jobs first time.

 Our reputation and quality of our work relates directly to the abilities of our people so their on-going training is essential.
 Our aim is to deliver training at a level that is 50% above the industry average.
-2013 saw £2.3m invested in their development, equivalent to £760 for every employee.
+2013 saw £2.25m invested in their development, with each employee receiving on average of 2.5 days' class-based training.
 Courses can be taught in our dedicated training centre in Basingstoke or on individual company sites, and fall into the following categories:

 You can view our full training list here.